Rental agreements often include a guarantor for financial reasons, but their involvement and set of responsibilities can vary on a case by case basis.

 Who can be a guarantor for rent payments?

-As a landlord, what criteria should you use to assess a tenant’s prospective guarantor?
+As a landlord, what criteria should you use to assess a tenant’s prospective rental guarantor?

 As above, landlords or their agents need to analyse the income or savings of a prospective guarantor.
 For example, they’ll check to see if it’s approximately 2.5 times the annual rent – alternatively, they’ll review documents containing proof of savings.

-Essentially, the guarantor goes through the same financial checks that a typical applicant would.
+Essentially, being a guarantor for rent agreements means they go through the same financial checks that a typical applicant would.
 For more information, take a look at my guide on right to rent checks and other tenant checks.

 These include: